Mad Martins has been a long time in the making.

 Meanwhile, throughout 2018 and into 2019, momentum on Mad Martins stalled temporarily, while the majority of Gary and Helen's time and resources became heavily focussed on The Whisky Priests 'Bloody Well Back' Reunion Tour; alongside other major creative projects, such as 'From Coalfield to Battlefield', 'Northern Grit' and 'The Butcher Baronet'; personal projects such as Whippet Lodge; and other collaborative ventures, including Whippet Workshops.

-On October 5th 2019, an official premiere of 'Mad Martins: The Story of the Martin Brothers' (with the project in its completed format) took place at the City Theatre, Durham, as part of the 2019 Durham Book Festival.
+With The Whisky Priests Reunion completed and the focus finally back on Mad Martins again, an official premiere of 'Mad Martins: The Story of the Martin Brothers' (a live performance presentation of the project in its completed format) took place at the City Theatre, Durham, as part of the 2019 Durham Book Festival, featuring the following incredible line-up of musicians...